 - Providing training for the writers

 Here how that works.

 Content formulas or recipes can help you control the structure of a post.
 More than that, you can write them down once and then refer to them when you allocate the topic to the writer.

-Jim and Ricky talk about the recipe here –
+Jim and Ricky from Income School call this a response post and talk about their recipe here –

-In addition to the response post recipe, I have several other post formulas that I prepared for my writers.
+In addition to the response post formula, I have several other post formulas that I prepared for my writers.
 Right now, I have formulas for the following content types –